jalagar/animated-art-engine/README.md

 <img src="./README_Assets/step1/Landscape/Green Tower.png" width="1000">

 **EDIT tool now supports z-index/stacking, grouping and if-then statements**.
 See [nftchef's docs](https://generator.nftchef.dev/readme/) for more information.
-The layers will have to match the format expected in step 2 in step 1.
+The layers in this step will have to match the format expected in step 2.
+See the example layer folders for some more info.

 ### Step 2